 You're right, and you're right on the law, and your arguments were dead on accurate.

-Now my question is this the cynical side of me, and um Jordan will give you first crack of this, um, tells me that, oh, okay, they're just gonna push aside OSHA and find some other means or loophole, if you will, to thread the needle and try and bypass Congress and do it the right way.
+The cynical side of me, and Jordan will give you first crack of this, tells me that, oh, okay, they're just going to push aside OSHA and find some other means or loophole, if you will, to thread the needle and try and bypass Congress and do it the right way.

 Am I wrong?